 Every baby is different, and you might not even need a lot of the stuff you stock up on.
 We bought a Rock N Play (now recalled, by the way) and I think our baby used it twice?

 So before you go too nuts and buy every cute, seemingly necessary baby product out there, check out my list of top baby items you’ll actually use below!

 The Best Baby Registry

-If you haven’t created an Amazon baby registry, do it now!
+First, if you haven’t created an Amazon baby registry, do it now!
 At first I thought it didn’t make much sense to have an online registry, but most of the gifts I received actually came from my Amazon registry.
-Almost everyone already uses it, so it’s so convenient for people who want to shop for you.
+Almost everyone already uses Amazon, so it’s so convenient for people who want to shop for you.